surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.29.7-dev1 =
+= 3.29.7-dev2 =

-(2016/04/22) Added more debugging messages to the WpssoUtil get_sharing_url() method and improved home page detection.
+(2016/04/23) Added more debugging messages to the WpssoUtil get_sharing_url() method and improved home page detection.
+Added a 'video' context to improve duplicate video URL detection.

 = 3.29.6-1 =